Duality pairs, phantom maps, and definability in triangulated categories: Introduction

-Questions relating to purity and approximations have long been an area of interest in categories of modules and their generalisations.
-One of the crucial properties of purity for modules is that, in some sense, pure exact sequences provide a weakening of splitting - a sequence is pure exact if and only if its image under the functor $\Hom_{\Z}(-,\qz)$ splits.
-In~\cite{hj}, Holm and J\o rgensen introduced the notion of a duality pair for the category of modules over a ring $R$.
+One fundamental property of purity in module categories, and more generally Grothendieck abelian categories, is that a pure exact sequence is, in some sense, a weak version of a split exact sequence: a sequence is pure exact if and only if its image under the character dual $\Hom_{\Z}(-,\qz)$ splits.
+However, unlike checking if a class is closed under direct summands, checking if a class has desirable purity closure properties is usually a difficult problem.
+For categories of modules over a ring, a useful concept, called a \emph{duality pair}, was introduced by Holm and J\o rgensen in~\cite{hj} to determine pure closure properties.
 Such a pair consists of two classes of modules $(\A,\B)$ such that $M \in \A$ if and only if $\Hom_\mbb{Z}(M,\qz) \in \B$, and $\B$ is closed under summands and finite direct sums.
-They used this splitting property of pure exact sequences to prove that if $(\A,\B)$ is a duality pair then $\A$ has good closure properties with respect to purity, and frequently yields approximations.
+They used this splitting property of pure exact sequences to prove that if $(\A,\B)$ is a duality pair then $\A$ has good pure closure properties, and frequently yields approximations.

+In this paper we provide an axiomatic framework for detecting pure triangles in compactly generated triangulated categories through an exact functor that generalises the character dual functor from the Grothendieck abelian setting.
+This enables us to define duality pairs, thus providing a scaffold from which one can verify pure closure properties.
+Moreover, we illustrate how duality pairs can, as suggested by the prior discussion, be used to determine the existence of approximations.

+These results are widely applicable: all algebraic triangulated categories, as well as all rigidly-compactly generated tensor triangulated categories, fall within the framework.
+Following this abstract setup, we provide many examples which arise naturally in algebra and topology, before turning our attention to applications, which predominantly lie in representation theory and stable homotopy theory.
+We also consider the relationship between the duality pairs we define, and those defined in~\cite{hj}, as well as the well established relationship between a compactly generated triangulated category, and its functor category.

+A further motivation for us to develop the framework enabling us to construct duality pairs in the triangulated setting is the goal of better understanding definable subcategories.
+These are the subcategories which are determined by the vanishing of coherent functors, or equivalently in the presence of an enhancement, by closure under pure subobjects, products, and directed homotopy colimits.
+We emphasise that definable subcategories need not be triangulated.

+Definable subcategories have long played an important role in representation theory, and understanding module categories~\cite{psl, dac}.
+However, it has been shown that they are of equal utility in the triangulated setting: for example, from an algebraic standpoint, every silting class is definable, as are Auslander and Bass classes of complexes, and many other classes of complexes of finite (co)homological dimension.
+Further motivation from the topological viewpoint is Freyd's generating hypothesis, which conjectures that a map $f$ between finite spectra is null homotopic if and only if the induced map on homotopy $\pi_*(f)$ is zero.
+This can be formulated in terms of definability~\cite{krcoh}, and as such the techniques of purity may provide new insight, just as in the seminal work of Krause on the telescope conjecture~\cite{krsmash}.